Chhoila: A Fire-Grilled Delicacy from the Newar Community

 New Interpretations

-During my many visits to the valley, I would bypass the hole-in-the-wall shops selling chhoila assuming it was always made with meat.
-However, an innovative take on this traditional method — swapping meat for soya beans, tofu, paneer or mushrooms — meant that as a vegetarian, I could finally experience a meatless version of chhoila.
+During my many visits to the valley, I would pass many hole-in-the-wall shops selling chhoila assuming it was always made with meat.
+However, an innovative take on this traditional method, swapping meat for soya bean, tofu, paneer or mushrooms, meant that as a vegetarian, I could experience a meatless version of chhoila.

 Chhoila momos at Hotel Traditional Comfort in Kathmandu.

 I followed Kabita’s advice during the recreation, adding stalks of home-grown garlic for a burst of garden-freshness.
-I opted for a dry, spice-rubbed preparation where the mushrooms were thickly coated in a fiery, aromatic marinade rather than a heavy sauce.
+I chose the dry, spice-rubbed preparation where the mushrooms were thickly coated in a fiery, aromatic marinade, rather than a heavy sauce.
 To balance this concentrated heat, I paired the dish with beaten rice.
 The mild, almost neutral flavour of the rice effectively cut through the intense spice, while its distinct crunch provided a satisfying textural contrast to the tender, earthy mushrooms.

-What began as a spicy surprise on a plate of momo has evolved into a window into a culture.
-Through chhoila, I tasted more than just the heat of the chilies; I felt the warmth of tradition, memory, and the community spirit that continues to define the Newar people.
+What began as a spicy surprise on a plate of momo has evolved into a window to a culture.
+Through chhoila, I tasted more than just the heat of the chilies; I felt the warmth of tradition, memory, and community spirit that continues to define the Newar people.

 Mushroom chhoila